estiva1/babylon-bathroom/react/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The first load may take a bit longer (up t0 15-20 seconds).\
+The first load may take a bit longer (up to 15-20 seconds).

 The page will reload when you make changes.\
 You may also see any lint errors in the console.